jnlmendonca/dangernoodle/README.md

 </html>
 ```

-In your javascript code, import the DangerNoodle class and instantiate it:
+In your code, import the DangerNoodle module and instantiate the DangerNoodle class:
 ```javascript
 // CommonJS
 require('@jnlmendonca/dangernoodle');